-For a country-style kitchen, modern shelving may look out of place.
+For a country kitchen, modern shelving may look out of place.
 Why not have a shelf built from reclaimed wood to add instant character and provide the perfect ledge for your rustic bowls and utensils?

 19. Fake a dresser

-Paint the dresser top in the same color as your kitchen cabinets, and use it to display mugs, glasses, and plates.
+Paint the dresser top in the same color as your kitchen cabinet ideas, and use it to display mugs, glasses, and plates.

 20. Fake a pantry space

 Traditionally built with wooden shelves and a cold marble slab, and constructed in the coolest, darkest part of the house (most foods prefer to be stored away from direct sunlight), a modern-day pantry is a great way to be able to see what you have in store, and to use an otherwise challengingly dark corner.

 Alternatively, you may want to include utility or laundry room ideas into your plans, to keep drying clothes out of the way, provide storage for cleaning materials, iron and ironing board, pet food and vases.